Challenging Social Media Threats using Collective Well-being Aware Recommendation Algorithms and an Educational Virtual Companion: Defining a Collective Well-Being Metric for Social Media

-\cite{roy2018collective} present a CWB framework comprising health-care and non-health-care related community properties where the contribution of latter ones is supported by evidence of their effects on health.
-We show in Table \ref{tab:cwb-categories} the social media community relevant categories proposed in this framework.
-As reported there, the \emph{vitality} domain covers many emotional aspects of several individual well-being definitions.
-However, spillover effects \citep{helliwell2003s} and emotional influence make vitality an important aspect also at a social level.
-The threats presented in the Section \ref{sec:sm_threads} would impact the negative affect component of the vitality and \emph{connectedness} domains.
-The proposed \emph{contribution} domain is also particularly important in social media as promoting it relates to several threats such as hate speech and radicalization.
-Finally, the \emph{inspiration} domain surely deserves more attention as social media have a huge potential in this direction. \citep{roy2018collective} also presents the \emph{psychosocial} community characteristic that is clearly relevant for social media settings: \begin{addmargin}[2em]{2em} \textit{``A community with a negative psychosocial environment is one that is segregated and has high levels of perceived discrimination and crime, high levels of social isolation and low community engagement, and low levels of trust in government and fellow citizens.’’} \citep{engel2016older, mair2010neighborhood, klein2013social}. \end{addmargin} This characteristic is partially overlapping with the connectedness and the contribution domain but describes aspects that are easier to concretely measure in social media networks.
-While inspiring, formulations of CWB like the one proposed by \cite{roy2018collective} must be extended and formalized to take into account the specific issues and opportunities of SM and related online automated systems.
+\cite{roy2018collective} present a CWB framework divided into different domains and comprising health-care and non-health-care-related community factors where the contribution of the latter ones is supported by evidence of their effects on health.
+This framework can help to define a checklist for the definition of a community-specific CWB and related measures and indicators.
+We show in Table \ref{tab:cwb-categories} the properties that may be relevant for education and social media communities for the following reasons: \begin{itemize} \item \emph{Opportunity} domain is related to ``the perceived opportunity to achieve life goals and socioeconomic mobility'' \citep{diener2006measure} as well as the access to education.
+Social media can be a powerful tool for accessing many opportunities.
+Feeling in control while using them, instead of just a distraction or worse an addiction, may be an important part of CWB for SM; \item \emph{Connectedness} domain is related to the presence of supportive, high-quality, reciprocal relationships with secure attachments.
+Includes dimensions of social acceptance and social integration that depend on the behaviour of other members of the community \citep{walker2011social}; \item \emph{Vitality} domain covers many emotional aspects of several individual well-being definitions, such as Fredrickson’s one and Seligman’s model of flourishing \citep{fredrickson2004broaden,seligman2012flourish}.
+However, spillover effects \citep{helliwell2003s} and emotional influence make vitality an important aspect also at a social level; \item The threats presented in Section \ref{sec:sm_threads} would impact negatively the affects component of the \emph{Vitality} and \emph{Connectedness} domains; \item The \emph{Contribution} domain relates to community engagement and related feelings of meaning and purpose.
+Contribution can improve other members' experience but may also have negative effects; \item The \emph{Inspiration} domain relates to creativity and lifelong learning, areas where social media have a huge potential. \item The psychosocial \emph{Community} characteristic that is clearly relevant for social media settings: \begin{addmargin}[2em]{2em} \textit{``A community with a negative psychosocial environment is one that is segregated and has high levels of perceived discrimination and crime, high levels of social isolation and low community engagement, and low levels of trust in government and fellow citizens.’’} \citep{engel2016older, mair2010neighborhood, klein2013social}. \end{addmargin} Community is partially overlapping with the Connectedness and Contribution domains but describes aspects that are easier to concretely measure in social media networks. \end{itemize}